-Certain statements contained in this prospectus, any accompanying prospectus supplement, documents we incorporate by reference herein and/or therein and in any free writing prospectus we authorize to be delivered to you constitute forward-looking statements within the meaning of the safe harbor from civil liability provided for such statements by the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act")).
+Certain statements contained in this prospectus, any accompanying prospectus supplement, the documents we incorporate by reference herein and/or therein and in any free writing prospectus we authorize to be delivered to you constitute forward-looking statements within the meaning of the safe harbor from civil liability provided for such statements by the Private Securities Litigation Reform Act of 1995 (set forth in Section 27A of the Securities Act), and Section 21E of the Exchange Act.
 We make forward-looking statements in this prospectus, including the documents incorporated by reference herein, that are subject to risks and uncertainties.
 These forward-looking statements include information about possible or assumed future results of our business, financial condition, liquidity, results of operations, plans and objectives.
 Statements regarding the following subjects, among others, are forward-looking by their nature:

-- · our business strategy; - · our projected operating results; - our ability to acquire or develop additional facilities in the United States or Europe; - availability of suitable facilities to acquire or develop; - our ability to enter into, and the terms of, our prospective leases and loans; - · our ability to raise additional funds through offerings of debt and equity securities and/or property disposals; - our ability to obtain future financing arrangements; - estimates relating to, and our ability to pay, future distributions; - our ability to service our debt and comply with all of our debt covenants; - our ability to compete in the marketplace; - lease rates and interest rates; - market trends; - projected capital expenditures; and - the impact of technology on our facilities, operations and business.
+- our business strategy; - our projected operating results; - our ability to acquire or develop additional facilities in the United States or Europe; - availability of suitable facilities to acquire or develop; - our ability to enter into, and the terms of, our prospective leases and loans; - our ability to raise additional funds through offerings of debt and equity securities, joint venture arrangements, and/or property disposals; - our ability to obtain future financing arrangements; - estimates relating to, and our ability to pay, future distributions; - our ability to service our debt and comply with all of our debt covenants; - our ability to compete in the marketplace; - lease rates and interest rates; - market trends; - projected capital expenditures; and - the impact of technology on our facilities, operations and business.

 The forward-looking statements are based on our beliefs, assumptions and expectations of our future performance, taking into account information currently available to us.
 These beliefs, assumptions and expectations can change as a result of many possible events or factors, not all of which are known to us.
 If a change occurs, our business, financial condition, liquidity and results of operations may vary materially from those expressed in our forward-looking statements.
-You should carefully consider these risks before you make an investment decision with respect to the notes, along with, among others, the following factors that could cause actual results to vary from our forward-looking statements:
+You should carefully consider these risks before you make an investment decision with respect to our securities, along with, among others, the following factors that could cause actual results to vary from our forward-looking statements:

-- factors referenced herein under the section captioned "Risk Factors," including those set forth in the combined Annual Report of Medical Properties and MPT Operating Partnership on Form 10-K for the year ended December 31, 2015, in the combined Quarterly Report of Medical Properties and MPT Operating Partnership on Form 10-Q for the quarter ended June 30, 2016 and in any future filings with the SEC that are incorporated by reference in this prospectus; - U.S. (both national and local) and European (in particular, Germany, the United Kingdom, Spain and Italy) economic, business, real estate and other market conditions; - · the competitive environment in which we operate; - the execution of our business plan;
+- factors referenced herein under the section captioned "Risk Factors", including those set forth in the combined Annual Report on Form 10-K of Medical Properties and the Operating Partnership for the year ended December 31, 2017 and in any future filings with the SEC that are incorporated by reference in this prospectus; - U.S. (both national and local) and European (in particular, Germany, the United Kingdom, Spain and Italy) political, economic, business, real estate and other market conditions; - the competitive environment in which we operate; - the execution of our business plan;